-For one, Inlays and Onlays are very durable, and can last for up to thirty years.
+For one, Inlays and Onlays are very durable and can last for up to thirty years.
 Furthermore, unlike metal fillings which often weaken your teeth, Inlays and Onlays can actually make your teeth stronger and extend their lifespan.
-The whole procedure is a rather quick processes, too, only requiring two appointments with a dental professional to complete.
+The whole procedure is a rather quick process, too, only requiring two appointments with a dental professional to complete.

 When Should I Get Inlays or Onlays?